Soaps and facial cleansers are all marketed as being good for your skin.

 After reading about these toxic chemicals in soaps and facial cleansers, it seems to make sense to opt for an “all-natural” or “organic” brand, right?

-Products with truly natural and effective ingredients are the best.
+Products with highly effective and truly natural ingredients are the best.
 However, just because something has a nice-sounding label doesn’t mean it contains what it claims.

 It’s always important to remember that the skincare industry is very unregulated.
-There are few rules that guide what companies can and can’t put on their labels.
+There are few rules that guide what companies can and can’t claim on their labels.

 The best way to be certain you are getting truly clean and toxin-free soaps and facial cleansers is to look for “USDA Certified Organic” on the label.

-This is a strict certification — independent of the company — that it is toxin-free, from the ingredients used to even the farming and manufacturing practices used to create those ingredients.
+This is a strict certification — independent of the company — that it is free of synthetic and toxic ingredients.

 What All This Leads To + Where to Go From Here